 - Assisting with gait and locomotion

 - Reducing stress and promoting relaxation.

 A few ways aquatic therapy can help ease symptoms of ASD are:

-Better Balance.
-Aquatic therapy helps strengthen muscles, which increases balance and develops better range of motion.
+Better Balance: Aquatic therapy helps strengthen muscles, which increases balance and develops a better range of motion.
 It helps that water play is fun and individualized, even for kids on the spectrum.

 Better Communication Skills: Being in the water doesn’t mean a lot of social interaction, but it can be a safe place to practice small interactions without the pressure to chat.